A4-Tacks/mindustry_logic_bang_lang/README-en_US.md

    where you can accomplish many things without any cost, rather than making a trade-off between programming efficiency and running efficiency

-   And it can achieve great flexibility by utilizing handle pattern matching, conditional compilation, and macro repetition
+   And it can achieve great flexibility by utilizing handle pattern matching, conditional compilation, and macro repetition.
+   It can also be combined with binding leakage and compiling calculation to achieve similar effects to structure methods, combining types, etc

    ---
    In `LogicLang`,